Hurairiam/certifications/Everyday Ethics for Artificial Intelligence by IBM/README.md

 ---

 ## 🧠 Course Overview

-This short eLearning course introduced the foundations of **AI ethics**, highlighting why ethical principles must be integrated into the **design, development, and deployment** of artificial intelligence systems from the very beginning.
+**Everyday Ethics for Artificial Intelligence** introduced the foundations of **AI ethics**, highlighting why ethical principles must be integrated into the **design, development, and deployment** of artificial intelligence systems from the very beginning.

 ### 📘 Key Topics Covered:
 - The importance of **embedding ethics in AI creation**